 To help you determine what you need to get now, I’ve arranged the tools by purpose and provided an explanation for each.

-Another Note: While I feel all the tools described below are essential for sewing, to complete lessons 5-10 in the Get Ready to Sew! series you will only need the following tools and fabric:
+Another Note: While I feel all the tools described below are essential for sewing, to complete lessons 5-10 in the Starting to Sew series you will only need the following tools and fabric:

 - a spool of thread